 In 2014, Vaunix purchased a new facility in the thriving city of Newburyport, Massachusetts to accommodate our continuous growth.
 After fit-out, in 2015, we moved into the new 7,100 square foot facility.

-It's HQ and operations center in one.
-We're sticklers for quality control so we do all of our final assembly and test in-house.
+It's HQ and operations center in one, and we're sticklers for quality control so we do all of our final assembly and test in-house too.
 Some board-level services are sourced locally from trusted partners that are committed to helping us provide the highest quality products, but we're a tight knit team who likes to keep our eye on the ball.
 And yes, Scott and Alan are still working side-by-side, and still rolling their sleeves up in the lab.